graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

     100000,
     TimeSpan.FromSeconds(15));

-// register the interface as a singleton services.AddSingleton<ISubscriptionClientDispatchQueueAlertSettings>(alerts);
+// register as a singleton
+// highlight-next-line
+services.AddSingleton<ISubscriptionClientDispatchQueueAlertSettings>(alerts);

-// normal graphql configuration services.AddGraphQL();
+// normal graphql configuration services.AddGraphQL()
+        .AddSubscriptions();
 ```

 > Consider using the built in `SubscriptionClientDispatchQueueAlertSettings` object for a standard implementation of the required interface.